 Chateau Tronquoy Lalande Vineyards, Terroir, Grapes, Winemaking

-The 30 hectare Saint Estephe vineyard of Chateau Tronquoy Lalande is planted to 48% Cabernet Sauvignon, 48% Merlot and 4% Petit Verdot.
+The 30 hectare Saint Estephe vineyard of Chateau Tronquoy Lalande is planted to 52% Merlot, 39% Cabernet Sauvignon, 6% Petit Verdot and 3% Petit Verdot.
+This represents a large shift in the vineyard since the new owners took control.
+Now, you find much more Merlot and less Cabernet Sauvignon.
 With a total of 18 planted hectares of vines, the vineyard is planted to a density of 9,000 vines per hectare.
 The vines are on average, close to 25 years of age.
 The terroir is mostly gravel with some clay in the soils.
 The vineyard is located inland from Chateau Montrose.

 On average, the wine is aged in 25% new, French oak barrels for an average of 12 months before bottling.
 There is a second wine, Tronquoy de Sainte Anne.
 Chateau Tronquoy Lalande property produces 7,500 cases of St. Estephe wine per year.